-What Are Death Records in Alaska?
+What Shows Up on Death Records in Alaska?

 - Full name of the deceased